evkx/evkx.github.io/content/technology/userinterface/_index.md

 It includes the design, layout, and functionality of the controls, displays, and other components that allow users to operate and interact with a car's functions, such as the dashboard, steering wheel controls, touchscreens, buttons, knobs, switches, voice commands, and other input/output mechanisms.

 The user interface of cars plays a crucial role in how drivers and passengers interact with a vehicle, influencing their overall driving experience, ease of use, safety, and satisfaction.

 A well-designed user interface can enhance the usability, accessibility, and convenience of a car's features, while a poorly designed one can lead to confusion, frustration, and potential safety hazards.

 Modern vehicles often feature advanced user interfaces incorporating infotainment systems, GPS navigation, climate control, connectivity features, and driver assistance systems.

 The manufacturer may design these interfaces for different types of users, including drivers, passengers, and sometimes even pedestrians, and may vary depending on the car's make, model, and year.

-{{< sitefigure thumb="models/tesla/model_s/model_s_plaid/screens_1_st.jpg" title="Tesla Model S" >}}
+{{< sitefiguresized thumb="models/tesla/model_s/model_s_plaid/screens_1_st.jpg" width="3000" height="2000" title="Tesla Model S" >}}

 The user interface of cars continues to evolve with advancements in technology, including integrating voice commands, touchless gestures, augmented reality, and other emerging technologies to improve the overall driving experience.